wdlv/mSEEKR/README.md

 6. --qT : Query to query transition parameter, query to null is 1 - qT.
 (Required)
 7. --nT : Null to null transition parameter, null to query is 1 - nT.
 (Required)
 8. --dir : Output directory.
 Default is './'
 9. -a : String, Alphabet to generate k-mers (e.g. ATCG).
-Default is ATCG
+Default is 'ATCG'

   Output: